Cold Sore vs. Pimple: How to Tell the Difference

 Cold sores are clear fluid-filled irritations, whereas pimples have yellowish or white pus inside.
 The differences in their contents result from the cause of each issue.

 In many instances, a dermatologist or doctor can quickly identify a pimple by simply looking at it.
-However, they may rule out acne and suspect you suffer from cold sores, also known as fever blisters, based on the irritation’s properties.
+However, they may rule out acne and suspect you suffer from cold sores, also known as fever blisters, based on the based on symptoms associated with each.
 In some cases, your physician may want to take a biopsy or do a viral culture to verify that you have a cold sore.

 Both form on the face, but cold sores tend to cluster around your bottom lip or inside your mouth.
 Pimples can happen anywhere on your face or back.
 They often occur singly instead of in groups.